Sheryl Crow – Live Review – The Piece Hall, Halifax

 “What a blast”

-As the skies darkened, the show headed for its close, but it was then that we realised she hadn’t got all her big tunes out of the way too early.
+As the skies darkened, the show headed for its close, and it was then that we realised she hadn’t got all her big tunes out of the way too early.

 An immense final three tunes of the main set meant that we were treated to ‘If It Makes You Happy’, ‘Soak Up The Sun’ (I’d forgotten about this one!), and ‘Everyday Is a Winding Road’.
 I think that could well be my favourite Sheryl Crow record.
 A two-song encore followed before she left the stage, with her name adorning the backdrop in true showbiz-country music style.